NREL/hycon/docs/wake_steering_design.md

 ### Wake steering offset visualization

-Visualization tools for wake steering lookup tables are provided in the `whoc.design_tools.wake_steering_visualization` module.
+Visualization tools for wake steering lookup tables are provided in the `hycon.design_tools.wake_steering_visualization` module.
 There are currently two functions:

 - `plot_offsets_wswd_heatmap()` creates a heatmap of offsets by wind speed and wind direction based on `df_opt` for a given turbine index `turb_id`.
 Unless only a single TI value